John Wanamaker: Personal life

 In 1899, Wanamaker's son, Thomas, who specialized in store financial matters, purchased The North American, a Philadelphia-based newspaper.
-He irritated his father by publishing regular columns to radical intellectuals, including Henry George, Jr., socialist Henry John Nelson, who later became Emma Goldman's lawyer, and socialist Caroline H. Pemberton.
+He irritated his father by publishing regular columns by radical intellectuals, including Henry George, Jr., socialist Henry John Nelson, who later became Emma Goldman's lawyer, and socialist Caroline H. Pemberton.
 The younger Wanamaker also began publishing a Sunday edition, which offended his father's sense of keeping the Sabbath holy.

 His younger son Rodman, a Princeton University graduate, lived in France early in his career.
 He is credited with creating a demand for French luxury goods in Philadelphia and the United States that persists to this day.
 Rodman was credited with the artistic quality that gave the Wanamaker stores their cachet.
 He was also a patron of fine music, organizing spectacular organ and orchestra concerts in the Wanamaker Philadelphia and New York City stores under music director Alexander Russell.